πͺ Written: September 3rd-10th, 2022 πͺ

 I did also notice some subtle differences with the Saturn version too: in the "Darkness Descends" level as you jump from moving platform to moving platform there is a lava-like waterfall that wasn't there in the PlayStation version plus it's appropriately dark that it lives up to its title, there were certain backgrounds that were different (especially in the intro), in this one snowy portion with the giant spinning gear at the top there is a snowball-tossing Dantini that wasn't there originally, the placement of a box when it came to a portion entailing monkey bars was relocated to a different spot, and there are a couple (maybe more) individual portions that have been abbreviated in size, et al.

-I was very surprised to discover that Saturn Croc's game disc doubled as a soundtrack when inserted on a music player or game console, which is great because I love video game music.
+I was so happy to see this beautifully silhouetted starry night sky artwork serving as the Saturn version's credits screen, I'm glad there's an official release of Croc that used this concept artwork, having only seen it before while watching the tech demo footage of the game on YouTube years ago.I was very surprised to discover that Saturn Croc's game disc doubled as a soundtrack when inserted on a music player or game console, which is great because I love video game music.
 Considering the PlayStation version's game disc didn't share that same distinction, I had no reason to believe the Saturn disc would be any different until I put it in on the drive while on the menu screen.

-There is a catch, though: a good chunk of Justin Scharvona's music has been excised from the Saturn version (some notable removed tracks being the perfectly composed iconic first area theme you hear, the second underwater theme, this one somber dungeon theme, this cave themeone of the castle themes, as well as Baron Dante's first and third battle themes), and some of the longer themes that are there have been abbreviated from their original length.
+There is a catch, though: a good chunk of Justin Scharvona's music has been excised from the Saturn version (some notable removed tracks being the perfectly composed iconic first area theme you hear, the second underwater theme, this one somber dungeon theme, this cave theme, one of the castle themes, as well as Baron Dante's first and third battle themes), and some of the longer themes that are there have been abbreviated from their original length.

 Oh, well, win some lose some, I guess, at least the music that is still present in the Sega version is still good.
 I do love the underwater motif the Saturn game disc is going for with a still of Croc swimming, it certainly makes the PlayStation game disc look plain by comparison (unless that's just the Greatest Hits edition).

 Gameplay-wise it's identical to the PlayStation version and structurally it's for the most part very similar, despite the zoomed in camera (it does make the action feel a bit more crowded in with less of a visibility of what's around you, particularly in the room where you have to jump from shrinking platform to shrinking platform).
 All differences aside, it is still a fun game through and through, although there are instances when the action gets slower depending on how much is happening onscreen.
-On the whole it's good, but the PlayStation version is superior, though I'm glad I got the chance to experience both versions. πŸ˜ƒπŸ‘
+On the whole it's good, but the PlayStation version is superior, though I'm glad I got the chance to experience both versions. ππ

 Twice delayed from its originally intended scheduled release, Croc 2 ended up eventually coming out during the Summer of 1999 on the PlayStation One; interesting that there was originally going to be a Roman numeral value in the title

-Croc 2 is a sequel that should've turned out to be better than it actually ended up, because outside of the improved visuals and added gameplay elements this was a step backward.
+*sigh* What happened, Argonaut? πCroc 2 is a sequel that should've turned out to be better than it actually ended up, because outside of the improved visuals and added gameplay elements this was a step backward.
 It's not a bad game, but there are problems that undermine the potential for it to be a complete improvement.

 I also feel that this game leaned too close to Rare's Banjo-Kazooie territory, right down to the hub world and dialogue (right down to the gibberish sound effect) and occasional fetch quest and the requirement to hold down a button to keep the camera behind you, and you know,